 Obstacles in rivers are major factors contributing to the dramatic decline of the European Eel but there are huge gaps in our knowledge of where they are and how they impact eel migration.

-We need you to become an ObstacEELS surveyor and join SERT in helping to map obstacles to eel migration across the Mole Catchment.
-The data you collect will enable a strategic approach to future eel projects along the Mole which will improve the river for this critically endangered species.
+We’re working with our fantastic volunteer ObstacEELS surveyors to map obstacles to eel migration across the Mole Catchment.
+The data they collect will enable a strategic approach to future eel projects along the Mole which will improve the river for this critically endangered species.

 Community Talks and Guided Walks